Subagent Configuration Deep Dive

 - Parallel agent dispatch (spawn 3 agents with

-background: true, then wait for all three) - Fire-and-forget documentation generation while coding continues
+run_in_background: true, then collect all three) - Fire-and-forget documentation generation while coding continues

 Practical Examples